Eyeglasses Lenses

 All types of prescription lenses explained

 Generally, eye conditions are not the same for every person; hence your prescription lenses will vary.
-Prescription lenses can be used on eyeglasses or contacts to correct one's vision.

 Bifocal glasses explained: how do they work?

 If you find it hard to read up close and see objects from afar, you likely must wear bifocal eyeglasses.
-Here is everything you should learn regarding bifocals and whether you need one.

 Polarized lenses: types, pros and cons